Flight Training TimelineStart From Zero Time or With Credit for Private

 To keep your training on time, the multi-engine rating checkride may be scheduled at a location other than your primary training center.
 In such cases, travel will be required and ATP will coordinate transportation and housing as necessary.

-Learn more about required availability.
+Learn more about a typical flight training day and required availability.

 Add an instrument rating to your private pilot certificate, which will allow you to fly in all kinds of weather.